 The physical environment is designed to support a wide range of learning experiences.
 The Parent Handbook highlights specialist facilities including a Dance Studio, a large Sports Hall, a sixth form vocational centre referred to as the Skills Academy, a Construction Centre, and a 3G football turf pitch with changing rooms.
 Performance spaces are also a feature, with professional standard lighting and sound in the Hall and Drama Studio.

 The academy’s GCSE outcomes sit below England average on the standard measures.
-The Attainment 8 score is 41.9, and Progress 8 is -0.24, which indicates students made below average progress compared with similar pupils nationally.
+In the 2024-25 / 2025 dataset, Attainment 8 is 41.5 and Progress 8 is -0.24, indicating below-average progress compared with similar pupils nationally.

 The EBacc indicators point in the same direction.
-The academy’s average EBacc APS is 3.4 compared with an England average of 4.08, and 5.8% of pupils achieved grades 5 or above across the EBacc measure shown in the published dataset.
+The academy’s average EBacc APS is 3.4, and 6.7% of pupils achieved grades 5 or above across the EBacc measure shown in the current dataset.

 How should parents interpret this?
 The useful lens here is trajectory and consistency.
 Ofsted’s 2023 report describes significant curriculum work and a stronger curriculum offer, but also notes that this was not yet fully reflected in published results at that point, because cohorts benefiting from the improved curriculum had not all reached public examinations.
 For families, the practical implication is to ask targeted questions at an open event: which subjects are improving fastest, how the academy checks understanding in lessons, and what intervention looks like for students who fall behind.